MissNODAG: Differentiable Cyclic Causal Graph Learning from Incomplete Data: Implementation Details

 In this section, we describe the implementation details of the MissNODAG framework and the baseline models used for performance comparisons.

 \textbf{MissNODAG.} We implemented our framework using the Pytorch library in Python and the code used in running the experiments can be found in the \texttt{codes} folder within the supplementary materials.
-The code for the proposed model can be found at \url{https://github.com/muralikgs/missnodag}.
+We plan to make the code publicly available on GitHub upon publication of the paper.

 Starting with an initialization of the model parameters $\Theta^0$, we alternate between the E-step and M-step until the parameters converge.
-In the E-step, Algorithm \ref{alg:data-imputation} is used for imputing the missing data, followed by maximizing the expected likelihood of the non-missing nodes in the M-step.
+In the E-step, \cref{alg:data-imputation} is used for imputing the missing data, followed by maximizing the expected likelihood of the non-missing nodes in the M-step.
 We follow the same setup as \citet{pmlr-v206-sethuraman23a} for modeling the causal functions, i.e., neural networks (NN) along with dependency mask with entries parameterized by Gumbel-softmax distribution, and for computing the log-determinant of the Jacobian, i.e., power series expansion followed by Hutchinson trace estimator.
-Poisson distribution is used for $p_\mathbb{N}$ for sampling the number of terms in the expansion to reduce the bias introduced while limiting the number of terms in the power series expansion of log-determinant of the Jacobian, see section~\ref{subsec:MissNODAG-likelihood}.
+Poisson distribution is used for $p_\mathbb{N}$ for sampling the number of terms in the expansion to reduce the bias introduced while limiting the number of terms in the power series expansion of log-determinant of the Jacobian, see \cref{subsec:MissNODAG-likelihood}.
 The final objective in the M-step is maximized using Adam optimizer \citep{kingma2014adam}.

 The learning rate in all our experiments was set to $10^{-2}$.
 The neural network models used in our experiments contained one multi-layer perceptron layer.
 No nonlinearities were added to the neural networks for the linear SEM experiments.
 We used tanh activation for the nonlinear SEM experiments and ReLU activation for the experiments on the perturb-CITE-seq data set.
 The regularization constant $\lambda$ was set to $10^{-2}$ for the synthetic experiments and $10^{-3}$ for the perturb-CITE-seq experiments.
 All experiments were performed on NVIDIA RTX6000 GPUs.